Mastering the UCAT Exam - Top Tip: The Secret Strategy of Reflective Practice

 Develop action plans based on your reflections.
 Remember, thinking "I will remember to spot X next time" is probably not enough reflection.

-Ideally, e.g. in Abstract reasoning, you must try and work out WHY didn't you spot the pattern, what did you spend time on instead, and then implement a thought process that suggests, "Next time I see anything that looks like X I will think of Y" - and make sure you practice this.
+Ideally — for example, in Decision Making — work out WHY you did not spot the logical structure of the question, what you spent time on instead, and then build a rule for yourself: "Next time I see anything that looks like X, I will think of Y." Then make sure you practise it.

 Create specific, achievable goals to improve your performance.
 This could be anything from practising a particular question type more frequently to working on your timing for each question.